ipfabric/docs/docs/overview/index.md

 To access your IP Fabric GUI, we recommend using a browser version that is no older than one year.
 We support most major browsers, including:

-- Google Chrome and Chromium-based browsers (e.g. Brave, Opera, Vivaldi, Edge)
+- Google Chrome and Chromium-based browsers (e.g., Brave, Opera, Vivaldi, Edge)
-- Mozilla Firefox and maintained forks (e.g. LibreWolf)
+- Mozilla Firefox and its maintained forks (e.g., LibreWolf)
 - Safari

-For seamless experience, we recommend using a browser at Full HD (1920 × 1080 px) resolution or higher without custom scaling.
+For a seamless experience, we recommend using a browser at Full HD (1920 × 1080 px) resolution or higher without custom scaling.

 ### Hardware Requirements

 The IP Fabric platform runs on any x64 CPU with these instructions: `avx`, `popcnt`, `sse`, `sse2`, `sse4.1`, `sse4.2`, `sse4a`, and `ssse3`.
-The system runs in at least 4 parallel threads, but scheduling can handle operations even down to a single thread.
-IP Fabric uses around 8 GB of RAM when idle, and an additional 8 GB of RAM is required for collected network information.
-The base installation requires 80 GB of HDD space and an additional 50 MB per device for the network.
+The system runs with at least 4 parallel threads, but scheduling can handle operations down to a single thread if necessary.
+IP Fabric utilizes around 8 GB of RAM when idle, and an additional 8 GB of RAM is required for collected network information.
+The base installation requires 80 GB of HDD space, with an additional 50 MB per network device.

 The minimum requirements are: